Prior Degree Admission | Doctor of Physical Therapy

 Required Application Materials

-Deadline – January 15, 2021 All application materials and a verified PTCAS application must be received by Carroll by this date.
+Applications for the fall 2022 start term will be accepted beginning in July.
+The priority deadline is November 1st and regular deadline is January 15th.
+All application materials and a verified PTCAS application must be received by Carroll by this date for consideration.

 - Verified PTCAS application